Company Detail

 Lutheran Services Florida (LSF) envisions a world where children are safe, families are strong, and communities are vibrant.

-LSF is looking for talented Child Welfare Case Managers who wants to make an impact in the lives of others.
+LSF is looking for a talented Program Aide who wants to make an impact in the lives of children and families.

 Purpose & Impact: